 Party ribs are literally perfect for… parties 😂 Not to mention game days and other casual get togethers!

-Marrekus has been talking about this viral smoked ribs recipe for a long time, so we decided to finally test them out.
+We’re not big into viral trend recipes, but Marrekus has been talking about these popular smoked ribs recipe for a long time, so we decided to finally test them out.
 The result: very, very good!
 They’re a lot like our deep fried ribs, so if you enjoyed those, then you’ll love these too!

-This recipe is perfect for when you have friends over because you can use different seasonings or sauces for one slab of ribs.
-Just separate the ribs into different aluminum pans and then season and sauce them with whatever you like.
+This recipe is perfect for football season or when you have friends over because you can use different seasonings or sauces for one slab of ribs.
+Just season and sauce individual ribs with whatever you like.
 That way, you can give people flavor options!

 What we love about this recipe ❤️

-- It’s ribs!: Probably the best reason of all, lol.
+- Juicy ribs!: Probably the best reason of all, lol.
 If you love ribs, then these will be your new best friend.

 - It’s smoky: It gets all its smoky flavor from cooking them low and slow on the pellet grill.